diegoalarc/GeodesiCL/README.md

 example(geodis)
 ```
-`LongLatToUTM`: To convert from Longitude and Latitude to UTM.
+`LongLatToUTM`: To convert from Geographic coordinate to UTM coordinate.
 ```r
 ?LongLatToUTM